wlperry/umd_biostats/ecostats_lectures/lecture_15/15_02_class_activity.docx.md

 3.  **Homogeneity of variances** across groups
 4.  **Linearity** between response and covariate within each group
-5.  **Homogeneity of slopes** (most critical!) - regression slopes must be equal across all groups
+5.  **Homogeneity of slopes** (most critical!) - regression slopes must be not significantly different across all groups

 ::: {.callout-important appearance="simple"}
 ## Critical First Step
 Always test for **homogeneity of slopes** before proceeding with ANCOVA.
 If slopes differ significantly between groups, standard ANCOVA is inappropriate.